nameofSEOKWONHONG/eXtensionSharp/README.md

 ### Acknowledgements

-[JetBrains](https://www.jetbrains.com/?from=Mapster) kindly provides Mapster with a free open-source licence for their Resharper and Rider.
+[JetBrains](https://www.jetbrains.com/?from=eXtensionSharp) kindly provides `eXtensionSharp` with a free open-source licence for their Resharper and Rider.
 - **Resharper** makes Visual Studio a much better IDE
 - **Rider** is fast & powerful cross platform .NET IDE